aabccd021/tiny-cookie-session/README.md

 This library uses randomly generated session IDs and tokens to identify a session.
 The session ID is a long-lived identifier for the session, while the token is a short-lived value that is rotated periodically.
-Both the session ID and token are stored in a cookie.
+Both the session ID and token are stored in a cookie. :lock:

 ### Detecting outdated cookies